• Home

 And I know such a man—whether in the body or out of the body I do not know, God knows—how he was caught up into Paradise and heard inexpressible words, which it is not lawful for a man to utter” (2 Cor.
 12:3,4).

-In this specific occasion the apostle had heard what was communicated to him, but it was impossible for him to promulgate it to others.
+In this specific occasion, the apostle had heard what was communicated to him, but it was impossible for him to promulgate it to others.
 The words he heard were, as Paul states, inexpressible words.

-What does this means in practice?
+What does this mean in practice?

 In practice it means that the only flowers that can be picked from the field of God and offered to you at home or in a church will be those sharing the properties of carnations.
-Thus a testimony can bless you, a sermon edify you, a teaching shed meaningful light on your life, and so on.
+Thus, a testimony can bless you, a sermon edify you, a teaching shed meaningful light on your life, and so on.
 But what about the flowers having the properties of a poppy?
 How can you see their beauty and experience their impartation?

 The demands of a Land

-When it comes to poppies the only thing others can do for you is to pray that God will draw and guide you beyond the beaten path of the religious status quo, i.e., beyond the rivers and ravines.
+When it comes to poppies, the only thing others can do for you is to pray that God will draw and guide you beyond the beaten path of the religious status quo, i.e., beyond the rivers and ravines.
 You might have to go to the other side of the valleys of the shadow of death where the sun shines brighter.
 There is no other way.
-You will have to climb or else no poppies will be seen; to advance or stay without; to resolve to get there or linger in your comfort zone.
+You will have to climb, or else no poppies will be seen; to advance or stay without; to resolve to get there or linger in your comfort zone.

 Why is it so?
 It is so because God wants it so.
 He doesn’t intend to serve us everything on a silver plate.
 He is the Rewarder of those who diligently seek Him (Heb.
 11:6).
 He loves the spiritual explorer, the one whose heart is set on the impossible.

 Why are there carnations then?
 They are the expression of God’s mercy and lovingkindness.
-Without them we would be little inspire to press on beyond the veil.
+Without them, we would be little inspired to press on beyond the veil.
 So He gives them with grace and generosity.
 This is the heart of the Beloved: beautiful and beautifying, pure and purifying, holy and sanctifying, inspired and inspiring.
 Look at Him!
 He run like a gazelle or a young stag upon the mountains of Bether (Song 2:17).
 Let us follow hard after Him and He will lead us to all sorts of wonders.
 We shall hear inexpressible words and see colors that cannot be described.

 The tragedy

 Today we are taught—in some evangelical milieus—that if we go to the right Bible School we will be able to explain just about everything and offer every possible flower growing in God’s Land.
 These sorts of pretences have given rise to a new species that claims to have the ability to express the inexpressible.
-So the mysteries of God, we are told, are being swallowed-up in “ministerial aptitudes” and explainable—if not spiritually—at least evangelically.
-Very few graduates seem conscious of the disaster and there they are, passing immortal flowers picked up centuries ago; flowers covered with the dust of time, hardly able to inspire a saint.
+So the mysteries of God, we are told, are being swallowed up in “ministerial aptitudes” and explainable—if not spiritually—at least evangelically.
+Very few graduates seem conscious of the disaster, and there they are, passing immortal flowers picked up centuries ago; flowers covered with the dust of time, hardly able to inspire a saint.

 Brethren!
 Let us forget those things which are behind and reach forward to those things which are ahead, for there is a land of glory awaiting us with hills and valleys, gold and silver, and with carnations and inexpressible poppies.
 And don’t forget, all of these are there for you to apprehend.

-If you think this post can help somebody you can share it with the options presented bellow.
+If you think this post can help somebody, you can share it with the options presented below.

 Share this:

-• Click to email a link to a friend (Opens in new window) Email
+• Email a link to a friend (Opens in new window) Email

-• Click to share on X (Opens in new window) X
+• Share on X (Opens in new window) X

-• Click to share on Facebook (Opens in new window) Facebook
+• Share on Facebook (Opens in new window) Facebook

 Related